Get the right international driving permit for Armenia!Apply for IDP

 - Turn left onto Amberd Road.

-As the second-largest city in Armenia, travelers heading to the country for the first time must always put Gyumri in their destinations.
+As the second-largest city, travelers heading to the country for the first time must always put Gyumri in their destinations.
 The Black Fortress on the hill overlooks the city.
 The Mother Armenia statue, which is a symbol of victory in World War II, can also be found here.
 This unique statue symbolizes peace and strength and gives high regard and value to the female in Armenian families.

 Gyumri’s important cultural institutions are Sergey Merkurov House-Museum, Aslamazyan Sisters house-Museum, and Dzitoghtsayan Museum of Social Life and National Architecture Gyumri.
 The oldest area in the place is the Kumari Historic District, which houses thousands of ancient buildings.
-Once you already have your International Driver’s Permit in Armenia, you can map out the monasteries you want to visit in the area.

 It will take about 2 hours to go from Yerevan to Gyumri.
 Here’s your driving guide: